mcndevlab/Fakepinterest/README.md

-Hello, thank you for your interest, this is an educational project developed during a Python course with the aim of developing a website using the programming languages ​​Python, HTML, CSS and MySQL.
+Hello, thank you for your interest, this is an educational project with the aim of developing a website using the programming languages Python, HTML, CSS and MySQL.
+In the construction I also used the Flask Framework.
-The website chosen was Pinterest, so we made a simple copy of it, providing for the registration of new users, logins with security checks and authentication.
-Inserted on the website option to send photos and view shared photos..
+The website chosen was Pinterest, so we made a simple copy of it, providing registration of new users, secure logins verifications and authentication.
+An option to upload photos and view photos shared by other users has been added to the website.
+New users are stored in a password-encrypted MySql database.